-[Fifth Schedule inserted by No. 61 of 2011 s.
+[Fifth Schedule inserted: No. 61 of 2011 s.
 14.]

 Notes

-1 This is a compilation of the Iron Ore (Mount Bruce) Agreement Act 1972 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 6 December 2013 of the Iron Ore (Mount Bruce) Agreement Act 1972 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table